 One way to lower your auto insurance premiums is to drop full coverage auto insurance and only buy liability insurance.
 There are pros and cons to dropping full coverage, so it’s a good idea to read up on those details before trying to save a buck.
 You may be required to maintain full coverage if you still have a car loan.
 And it may be a good idea to keep full coverage if you don’t have enough money to self-insure (repair or replace your car if something happens to it).

-The next type is collision coverage, which pays for repairs costs if you’re in an accident.
+The next type is collision coverage, which pays for repair costs if you’re in an accident.
 If your car is totaled, which means the cost of repairs is more than the value of the care, the plan will pay for the value of your car.
 As we mentioned, depending on the age of your car, collision coverage might be a waste of money.
-If you have a newer car which is expensive, then you should consider purchasing this type of coverage.
+If you have a newer car that is expensive, then you should consider purchasing this type of coverage.

 In some cases, you might be required to have collision coverage, regardless.

 Personal Injury Protection

 Third, personal injury protection (pip) is good for paying for any hospital bills.
 If you’re in an accident, then those medical bills and health care could cost you thousands and thousands of dollars.
 That’s where your PIP coverage comes in.
 With this type of coverage, any medical bills for you and your passengers will be paid for, regardless of who is at fault for the accident.

 Underinsured / Uninsured Motorist Protection

 Next, underinsured/uninsured motorist protection can be one of the most valuable types of coverage.
-While every state requires that you to have auto insurance, there are still millions of Americans that don’t have auto insurance.
+While every state requires that you have auto insurance, there are still millions of Americans that don’t have auto insurance.
 If you were to be an accident and the other driver didn’t have auto insurance, then you would be responsible for paying for all of those bills.
 That’s where your underinsurance/uninsured insurance coverage comes in.
-One of the best parts of these type of protection is that it’s pretty cheap to add to your coverage.
+One of the best parts of this type of protection is that it’s pretty cheap to add to your coverage.